-World Health Organization chief regrets U.S. decision to pull funding
+WHO chief regrets U.S. move to halt funding, urges unity against pandemic

 “We are laser-focused on doing a very important job and that is suppressing this virus and saving lives,” Ryan said.

+“There are so many thousands of brave front line workers doing that in the world today.
+This is all hands on deck.
+There is no public, no private sector.
+Everybody has something to bring to the table.”

-Reporting by Stephanie Nebehay and John Revill; Editing by Michael Shields
+Reporting by Stephanie Nebehay and John Revill; Editing by Michael Shields, William Maclean